 Estimates of employment, unemployment, economic inactivity, hours worked and redundancies are derived from the Labour Force Survey (LFS), a survey of households.
-The most robust estimates of short-term movements in these estimates are obtained by comparing the estimates for January to March 2015 with the estimates for October to December 2014, which were first published on 18 February 2015.
-This provides a more robust estimate than comparing with the estimates for the 3 months to February 2015.
-This is because the January and February data are included within both estimates, so effectively observed differences are those between the individual months of December 2014 and March 2015.
+The most robust estimates of short-term movements in these estimates are obtained by comparing the estimates for February to April 2015 with the estimates for the 3 months to January 2015, which were first published on 18 March 2015.
+This provides a more robust estimate than comparing with the estimates for January to March 2015.
+This is because the February and March data are included within both estimates, so effectively observed differences are those between the individual months of January and April 2015.
 The LFS is sampled such that it is representative of the UK population over a 3 month period, not for single month periods.